Rory Underwood

-Rory Underwood, MBE, DL (born 19 June 1963) is an English former rugby union player, he is 's record international try scorer with 49 tries in 85 internationals between 1984 and 1996.
+Rory Underwood, MBE, DL (born 19 June 1963) is an English former rugby union player.
+He is 's men's record international try scorer, with 49 tries in 85 internationals between 1984 and 1996.
 Underwood's principal position was wing and he played 236 games for Leicester Tigers between 1983 and 1997, he also played for Middlesbrough, Bedford Blues and the Royal Air Force.
 Underwood toured with the British and Irish Lions in 1989 and 1993 playing in six tests and scoring one try.
 In 1992 Underwood played for England alongside his younger brother Tony Underwood, becoming the first brothers to play together for England since 1937.

 Playing during the amateur era his profession was as a Royal Air Force pilot.

 Early life

 Underwood was born in Middlesbrough, England, of Chinese-English parentage.
 His father was a Yorkshire engineer who worked in Malaysia where he met and married Underwood's Chinese-Malaysian mother.

-Underwood was educated at Barnard Castle School (with fellow rugby international Rob Andrew and infamous MI6 officer Richard Tomlinson), followed by initial officer training at RAF College Cranwell.
+Underwood was educated at Barnard Castle School (with fellow rugby international Rob Andrew), followed by initial officer training at RAF College Cranwell.

 Underwood's early life was spent in Malaysia.
 His family moved to Yorkshire in 1976, but his father was posted to Singapore and did not rejoin the family for another three years.

 Royal Air Force

 In the Royal Air Force (RAF), Underwood played for the Strike Command and main RAF rugby team.
 As flying officer he flew with No. 360 Squadron RAF, an electronic countermeasures training squadron, on Canberras at RAF Wyton in Cambridgeshire.
-He then flew the Hawk with No. 100 Squadron RAF, also at Wyton.
+He then flew the Canberra TT18 with No. 100 Squadron RAF, also at Wyton.

 Underwood took a ground-instruction job in 1995 at RAF Cranwell, becoming a flight lieutenant, while playing for Leicester.
 He became station flight safety officer, then joined No. 55 Squadron RAF (navigator training, now referred to as a weapon systems officer) on the twin-engined Dominie (British Aerospace 125), and continued in the RAF until 1999, although he could have stayed until 2001.